Automated data-driven approach for gap filling in the time series using evolutionary learning: Conclusions

 \section{Conclusions}

-As a result of the experiments, it was found that the most accurate approach was the bi-directional forecasting using the evolutionary algorithm of automatic identification of the model.
-The obtained AutoML-based solution got averaged MAPE of 12.6\% for the gap-filling task, while the competitive algorithms could not be more accurate than 14.0\%.
+An approach to fill gaps in time series, using automatic machine learning methods was presented and validated.
+It was found that the most effective approach was bi-directional forecasting using the evolutionary algorithm with automatic identification of the model.
+The obtained AutoML-based solution got averaged MAPE of 15.7\% and SMAPE of 16.4\% for the gap-filling task, while the competitive algorithms could not have error less than 49.5\% MAPE (48.4\% SMAPE).
 For a synthetic time series with a breakpoint (when the periodicity of one of the component components changed), the bi-directional approach also can be considered as the better solution.

 The reconstructed time series were used to fit forecasting models and predict new values of the time series.
-The proposed approach distorts the accuracy of the forecast compared to the forecast based on the original time series by 0.1\% according to MAPE.
+The fitting forecasting model on time series reconstructed by the proposed approach distorted the forecasts less than using the others series.
 It confirms that the proposed data-driven approach in conjunction with AutoML techniques allows efficiently recovering gaps in time series.

+It is planned to explore the possibilities of using the AutoML approach to restore multivariate time series.
+It is also planned to improve the performance of the proposed approach.